ocastany/GradissimoCalculator/README.md

 [1]: https://www.osapublishing.org/jlt/abstract.cfm?uri=jlt-17-5-924

 ---
-The project can be downloaded with `git clone git://github.com/ocastany/GradissimoCalculator.git`.
+To download the project, run `git clone git://github.com/ocastany/GradissimoCalculator.git`.
-The directory `GradissimoCalculator/gradissimo` should be included in the Python module search path for an easy import.
+For an easy import into Python, the directory `GradissimoCalculator/gradissimo` should be included in the module search path.

 ---
 Copyright (C) 2020 Olivier Castany